Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Spin polarons in bond-alternating chains

 \section{Spin polarons in bond-alternating chains}

-To further investigate spin-polarons in 1D systems, we consider the $t$–$J$ chain with alternating strong ($t_1$, $J_1$) and weak ($t_2$, $J_2$) bond parameters.
+To further investigate spin polarons in 1D systems, we consider the $t$–$J$ chain with alternating strong ($t_1$, $J_1$) and weak ($t_2$, $J_2$) bond parameters.
 In the limit where $t_1$, $J_1 \gg t_2$, $J_2$ and $t_i \ll J_i$, an inserted hole strongly binds to a neighboring spin on a strong bond to form a localized spin polaron.
 Here the sketch in Fig.~\ref{Fig.t1JQmove}(a) still applies, with the shown pattern assumed to be the one minimizing the energy, e.g., the singlets reside on the strong bonds.
 When inserting a hole, the accompanying unpaired spin will then also reside on the same bond, where the singlet was broken.
-In this case there is no doubt that a bound state forms and this spin polaron will move with an effective hopping $\propto t^2_2/J_1$ between the strong bonds, corresponding to Figs.~\ref{Fig.t1JQmove}(b) and \ref{Fig.t1JQmove}(c).
-The spin polaron has two internal degrees of freedom; hence there will be even and odd bands separated by a gap $\propto t_1$.
+In this case there is no doubt that a bound state forms, and this spin polaron will move with an effective hopping $\propto t^2_2/J_1$ between the strong bonds, corresponding to Figs.~\ref{Fig.t1JQmove}(b) and \ref{Fig.t1JQmove}(c).
+The spin polaron has two internal degrees of freedom; hence there will be even and odd bands separated by a gap $\propto t_1$ (note, however, that there are corresponding completely conserved quantum numbers only at special momenta, as we will discuss further below).
 The partons can still separate, as in Fig.~\ref{Fig.t1JQmove}(d), but in this case a string (in an analogy with a pair of quarks bound by a gluon string) of high-energy singlets form between them, unlike the VBS phase where the couplings are uniform.
-Thus, we expect a spectrum of some equally spaced even-odd pairs of levels.
-At high energies the string should become increasingly unstable; thus the life time of the bound state should become shorter and the corresponding spectral features broader.
+Thus, we expect a spectrum of equally spaced even-odd pairs of levels.
+At high energies the string should become increasingly unstable; thus the lifetime of the bound state should become shorter and the corresponding spectral features broader.